1947 Centralia mine disaster: Mine conditions

 The mine had received numerous warnings about conditions prior to the explosion.
 At that time, 142 men were in the mine; 65 were killed by burns and other injuries and 45 were killed by afterdamp.
 Eight men were rescued, but one died from the effects of afterdamp.
 Only 31 miners escaped.
 United Mine Workers Union President John L. Lewis testified to Congress that the secretary of the Interior, Julius Krug, had ignored warnings by inspectors that coal dust had been accumulating, which can cause explosions.

-Events and Victims
+Events

-At 3:25 A.M.
-March 25, 1947 electric power to the mine stopped.
+At 3:25 a.m. on March 25, 1947, electric power to the mine stopped.
 Survivors testified that there was a strong blow or rush of dust for about five minutes.
 One miner claimed that the dust appeared to be a black powder, while a mine employee claimed that he could smell powder smoke, though he did not enter the mine until after the explosion.
 An Illinois government report claimed that the explosion was caused by buildup of coal powder, though could not find a catalyst.
 Though the catalyst was likely accidental, the buildup of coal powder was due to the governmental regulators following a "weak, ineffectual, and indifferent policy toward enforcement of state mining laws".

-The workers who perished in the tragedy were: Joe Altadonna, Rodrigo Alvarez, Joe Ballantini, Pietro Ballantini, Alvin Barnes, Martin Basola, Nick Basola, Domenick Beneventi, Harry Berger, Celso Biagi, Harold Jack Bryant, Joe Bryant, Edward Bude, Otto Buehne, Sr., Raymond Buehne, Tom Bush, John Busse, Charles Cagle, Theodore Carriaux, Arthur Carter, Joseph Cerutti, Domenic Cervi, Anton Chiarottino, Paul Comper, Clifford Copple, Frank Copple, Leo Dehn, Eugene Erwin, George Evans, Frank Famera, Andrew Farley, Walter Fetgatter, John Figielki, William Fortmeyer, Ray Fouts, Odia Lee Francis, Luther Frazier, Martin Freeman, Sr., Martin Freeman, Jr., Albert Friend, Bruno Gaertner, Angelo Gallassini, Tony Giovanini, John Grotti, Louis Grotti, Adolph Gutzler, Fred Gutzler, John H. Gutzler, John W. Gutzler, Henry Hoeinghaus, Edward Hofstetter, Gustave Hohman, Ned Jackson, Warrie Jackson, Henry Knicker, Phillip Knight, Joseph Koch, Charles Kraus, Fred Laughunn, Domenico Lenzini, Peter Lenzini, John Mazeka, Miles McCollum, Charles McGreavey, Clarence McHenry, William Mentler, Fred Moore, Elmer Moss, Henry Niepoetter, Charles Oestreich, George Panceroff, Frank Paulauskis, John Pawlisa, Charles L. Peart, Joseph H. Peiler, Walker Pelker, Alva Petrea, Peter Piasse, Julius Piazzi, Louis Piazzi, John Pick, Sr., John Placek, Alfredo Pollacci, George Powell, Richard Privette, Glen Purcell, Nick Reggo, Jacob Rethard, Forrest Rhodes, Carl Rohde, Daniel Sanders, Archie Schofield, Jacob Schmidt, Lee Gerald Shaw, Anton Skrobul, Clarence Smith, Ray O. Smith, Andrew Spinner, Joseph Spinner, Alfred Stevens, H.W.
-Sundermeyer, James Tabor, Anthony Tickus, Stanley Tickus, Anton Tillmann, Emmet Uhls, Dude Vancil, Joe Vancil, Sr., Mark Watson, Joe Zinkus and Max Zonarini.